Soothe Healthcare eyes Rs 500 crore revenue in 3 years | Business

 Sixth Sense has already invested thrice in the last three years, and Symphony invested twice.

 When asked how much money the company has raised so far, he said: ''We have raised several hundred crore.
 We are well capitlised.
 For our capital expansion, we continue to raise debt.''
-PTI SVK SHWSHW
+PTI SVK SHW HRShrs

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)